-Botswana’s unparalleled park and game management have made it the best luxury safari experience in Africa.
+A Botswana safari holiday is undoubtedly the ultimate luxury safari experience in Africa.
 It holds about 25 percent of Africa's elephant and is one of the only countries where you can still find vast herds.
 Many of the lodges have raised themselves to a level of sophistication the envy of hotels around the world, whilst maintaining a sense of adventure and remoteness.
 Botswana’s unique combination of wilderness landscapes and it’s variety of game and unparallelled game management stands it apart.

 What to expect on your Botswana safari holiday

 You need time to enjoy your Botswana safari holiday.
 Do not rush the experience.
 Botswana is a big country and getting around is largely done by scheduled light aircraft.
 As flights are frequent and easy, combining two or three areas of the country on one holiday is not only possible, but highly recommended by our Botswana safari experts.

 The most famous areas for wildlife are in the north – the Okavango Delta, the Moremi Game Reserve, Linyanti, Selinda and Chobe National Park.
 These areas are home to masses of big game, as well as some of Africa’s finest camps.

 The south, largely desert, is a fabulous contrast to the watery north.
 See the San bushmen of the Central Kalahari and experience the vast emptiness of the Makgadikgadi Salt Pans, the remains of one of the world’s largest super lakes.
 Here the desert isn't always dry, when the rains finally reach here the area bursts into life and sees the second largest zebra and wildebeest migration in the world.
 Ask our Botswana safari experts for more details as to when is the best time to experience this migration.

 Some ideas for a Botswana holiday